freenas/freenas-docs/userguide/storage.rst

 #ifdef freenas
 #.
 Click |ui-options| on the disk entry, then :guilabel:`Offline` to
     change the disk status to OFFLINE.
-This step removes the device from the pool and to prevent swap issues.
+This step removes the device from the pool and prevents swap issues.
     If the hardware supports hot-pluggable disks, click the disk :guilabel:`Offline` button and pull the disk, then skip to step 3.
     If there is no :guilabel:`Offline` button but only a